Splash News: Business

 Splash News has been credited with several celebrity stories.
-Some well-known examples include the first images of Michael Jackson's first child, Tiger Woods' mistress, Sandra Bullock's first public appearance with her newly adopted son, and Anna Nicole Smith's death in 2007.
+Some examples include the first images of Michael Jackson's first child, Tiger Woods' mistress, Sandra Bullock's first public appearance with her newly adopted son, and Anna Nicole Smith's death in 2007 where Splash were the only agency allowed in the church during the funeral service held in the Bahamas.
+Almost all of the money made from sales of the funeral images and video were donated to Anna’s and Larry’s daughter.
 Splash also provided coverage of the 2010 Copiapo Mining Accident in Chile.